duwaar/braille-keyboard/README.md

 Things To Do:

- -Add cursor and ability to delete and insert cells.
- -Add load/save file i/o.
+ -Add keys for "move up a line" and "move down a line" -Add load/save file i/o.
  -Add help document.